DanielGibson/texview/README.md

       See also https://github.com/btzy/nativefiledialog-extended/#using-xdg-desktop-portal-on-linux

 On **Windows** it just needs a recent Visual Studio version (I tested VS2022, but probably >= VS2015 works).

+## License:

+This software is licensed under **MIT license**, but the source includes libraries that use other licenses.
+See Licenses.txt for details.